Downhole Hydraulic Pumps Market - Global Industry Analysis, Size, Share, Trends, Analysis, Growth, and Forecast 2017 - 2025

 Downhole hydraulic pumps have gained traction in various regions in hydraulic pumping applications for artificial lifting system.
 Their adoption is mainly driven by the versatile use in a variety of pumping conditions and the ease of maintenance.
 Over the recent few decades, continuous improvements in hardware and software to increase the operational efficiency of downhole hydraulic pumps for a wide range of wells.
 Jet pumps are emerging as a viable alternative to conventional stoking pumps and transforming the next generation downhole hydraulic pumps.
 Characterized by the absence of gas locking, jet pumps have the ability to produce high volumes of fluids and allow for flexible production rate by suitably adjusting the pressure and rate of injection.
 In addition, this type of downhole hydraulic pumps allow for hassle-free serviceability by easy retrieval of nozzle and throats, without the use of rigs.
 Furthermore, various scale and corrosion inhibitors can be used in power fluids.

 Jet pumps as a versatile downhole hydraulic pumps can be adapted to fit interchangeability into the bottomhole assemblies (BHAs) that are conventionally designed for stoking pumps.
 Since jet pumps have no moving parts, these machines are immune corrosion due to environmental conditions and the presence of abrasive well fluids.
 Recent advancements in design of these downhole hydraulic pumps have considerably lowered the maintenance level when used in bottom-hole pressure wells.
 Jet downhole hydraulic pumps are extensively used in offshore drillstem testing (DST) suitable for heavy-crude reservoirs.
 Some other applications are gas well dewatering.
 However, a key concern with the operation of these types of downhole hydraulic pumps is the formation of cavities at the throat of these pumps when subjected to low intake pressure.
-Manufacturers strive to address this concern by bringing design innovations.
+Manufacturers strive to address this concern by bringing design innovations which also expected to drive downhole hydraulic pumps market.

 Since the early 1930s, hydraulic pumping has been the chief artificial lifting method, offering several different systems for handling a variety of well conditions.
 Due to its flexible nature, the downhole-pumping rate can be regulated over a wide range with fluid controls on the surface.
 Chemicals to control emulsions, paraffin and corrosion, can be inserted downhole with the power fluid, while fresh water can also be added to liquefy salt deposits.
 When pumping heavy crudes, the power fluid can serve as an effective diluent to reduce the viscosity of the produced fluids.
 The power fluid can also be heated for handling low-pour-point or heavy crudes.
 Hydraulic pumping provides energy to move the fluids to the surface after the reservoir pressure is no longer sufficient to do so.
 The key component of a hydraulic pumping operation is the downhole pump.